krizzdewizz/vscode-refactorix/README.md

 () => 0;
 ```

-Place the cursor inside such a function and invoke the command. `extension.refactorix.ArrowFunction.SingleStatementBlockToExpressionAll` operates on all occurences in the active document.
+Place the cursor inside such a function and invoke the command. `ArrowFunction.SingleStatementBlockToExpressionAll` operates on all occurences in the active document.

-### Extract variable
+### ExtractVariable
 Replaces the selected text with a `const` variable declaration.
 This command operates on text- rather than AST transformation, so the location of the
 variable declaration may not be appropriate in all the cases.